BMeyerKC/meteor-knockout/readme.md

 The dynamic_finders demo in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) works - remove the client dir and run "mrt add knockout".

-As MappedQuery does not work - the todos_list example is not functional.
+As MappedQuery does not work - the todos_list in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) example is not functional.

 jsFiddle of Form Validation (no Meteor code) - [Demo](http://jsfiddle.net/ericbarnard/KHFn8/)